zalando/postgres-operator/docs/user.md

     - "briggs"
 ```

+#### Removed members

+The Postgres Operator does not delete database roles when users are removed
+from manifests.
+But, when using the PostgresTeam CRD or Teams API it is very
+easy to (accidently) add roles to many clusters.
+Manually reverting such a
+change is cumbersome.
+Therefore, if members are removed from the team CRD or
+teams API the operator will rename roles appending a configured suffix to the
+name (see `role_deprecation_suffix` option) so that old members cannot login
+anymore.
+When a role is readded to the manifest the operator will check for
+roles with the configured suffix and rename the role back to the original name.

 ## Prepared databases with roles and default privileges

 The `users` section in the manifests only allows for creating database roles